 The best strategy to lose weight is to consume fewer calories and expend more in order to maintain a healthy balance.
-The most important factor in regulating weight is carbohydrates.
-Diabesity can be best managed by following a diet that is less in carbohydrates and refined sugars, increasing intakes of dietary fibers, proteins, omega fats, consuming more fresh vegetables and fruits, and strictly avoiding processed foods.
+The most important factor in regulating weight is changing the carbohydrate content of your diet.

 The major impact of having an active lifestyle is insulin sensitivity.
-One of the leading causes for insulin resistance is lack of physical exercise or having a sedentary lifestyle which leads to higher levels of HbA1C.
+One of the leading causes of insulin resistance is a lack of physical exercise or having a sedentary lifestyle which leads to higher levels of HbA1C.

 Medical nutrition therapy or abbreviated as MNT plays a therapeutic role in managing the Diabesity epidemic.
 MNT is a customized nutrition plan for every single individual for testing chronic diseases like obesity, diabetes mellitus, hypertension, etc.